sahahn/BPt/docs/options.rst

 Ensemble Types
 **************

-Different base obj choices for the :class:`Ensemble<ABCD_ML.Ensemble>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") The avaliable ensembles are further broken down by which can workwith different problem_types.
+Different base obj choices for the :class:`Ensemble<BPt.Ensemble>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") The avaliable ensembles are further broken down by which can workwith different problem_types.
 Additionally, a link to the original models documentation as well as the implemented parameter distributions are shown.